kopokopo/k2-connect-python/README.md

 `pay_transaction_status()`.

- The URL may be obtained by using the `pay_transaction_location()` which takes a http response object as an argument.
+ The Resource Location URL is returned by the either of the methods.

  ```python
 # create an instance of the pay service